-As of 2010, there are 80,200 people who are being employed as veterinarian technicians, according to the Bureau of Labor.
+There are 80,200 people who are being employed as veterinarian technicians, according to the Bureau of Labor.
 The Bureau of Labor also projects that, over the next 10 years, the job market for veterinarian technicians will grow 52 percent, which is much higher than the national average of 14 percent.

 Ultimately, this growth will result in 41,700 jobs being created in the next 10 years.

 A licensed and accredited veterinarian technician will potentially be able to find employment quickly in urban, suburban and rural settings across the nation.
 Veterinarian technicians who have obtained specialized accreditation will be even more in demand and should be able to secure higher salaries.